 And we seek to accelerate action by showing how investing in innovations, in sustainable land practices and in people can deliver sustainable, more integrated food and land use systems and a brighter future for people and the planet.

 The Food and Land Use Coalition draws on the expertise of a number of core groups and organisations:

-The FOLU is supported by a combination of partners, including the EAT Foundation, Sustainable Development Solutions Network, the International Institute for Applied Systems Analysis, the World Business Council for Sustainable Development, and the New Climate Economy (housed at World Resources Institute).
+the Sustainable Development Solutions Network (SDSN), the International Institute for Applied Systems Analysis (IIASA), the EAT Foundation, the World Business Council for Sustainable Development (WBCSD), the World Resources Institute (WRI) and SYSTEMIQ.